jkingportfolio/CI_PP4_Pic_Pals/README.md

 <img src="readme/testing/manual/7-comment-3.png">
 </details>

-8. As a user, I want to manage my posts so that i can add, edit or delete posts as needed.
+8. As a user, I want to manage my posts so that I can add, edit or delete posts as needed.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |